alaTest Sites

-alaTest has collected and analyzed 1538 reviews of Apple MacBook Air 13-inch (2008).
+alaTest has collected and analyzed 1527 reviews of Apple MacBook Air 13-inch (2008).
 The average rating for this product is 4.3/5, compared to an average rating of 4.0/5 for other products in the same category for all reviews.
-Comments about the battery and usability are on the whole positive.
-The design and performance also get good reviews.
-There are some less positive opinions about the sound, and there are some mixed opinions about the price.
+Reviewers are impressed by the durability and usability.
+The design and performance are also mentioned favorably, whereas the sound and price get negative reviews.

 We analyzed user and expert ratings, product age and more factors.
 Compared to other products in the same category the Apple MacBook Air 13-inch (2008) is awarded an overall alaScore™ of 86/100 = Very good quality.

 alaTest has collected and analyzed 16 user reviews of Apple MacBook Air 13-inch (2008) from Amazon.co.uk.
 The average user rating for this product is 4.7/5, compared to an average user rating of 4.0/5 for other products in the same category on Amazon.co.uk.
-People really like the price and screen.
-The design and usability are also appreciated.
+People are impressed by the price and screen.
+The design and usability are also mentioned favorably.

 performance, usability, design, screen, price